The Beginner’s Guide to B2B Facebook Advertising

 In Facebook, you can assign each ad set a daily or lifetime budget.

-If you’ve spent time managing an AdWords account, daily budgets will probably feel more familiar to you; simply assign a daily spend threshold, a start date, and an end date.
+If you’ve spent time managing a Google Ads (formerly known as Google AdWords) account, daily budgets will probably feel more familiar to you; simply assign a daily spend threshold, a start date, and an end date.
 I like to use small daily budgets for early-stage B2B clients because they’re more predictable; they’re perfect for experimentation, figuring out what works without inadvertently blowing through budget.

 That being said, Facebook will spend your money each day, no matter what.